facebook/create-react-app/packages/react-app-polyfill/README.md

 // ...
 ```

-If you are supporting Internet Explorer 9/11 you should include both the `ie9`/`ie11` and `stable` modules:
+If you are supporting Internet Explorer 9 or Internet Explorer 11 you should include both the `ie9` or `ie11` and `stable` modules:

 For IE9: